 I used version 1 for a while but found myself wanting to use different styles of flash at the same time (not for drop photography).
-The trigger voltages were a little different for me to be comfortable linking all the flashes together so I developed a version 2 of the Flash Trigger Multiplier.
+The trigger voltages were a little different and wasn’t comfortable linking all the flashes together so I developed a version 2 of the Flash Trigger Multiplier.
 This one has opto-couplers to isolate the flash guns from each other.
 Unfortunately this means the circuit has to be self powered.
 In my case by batteries.

 Flash Trigger Multiplier with 3V Battery Pack

 The 4N25 has a forward voltage of about 1.5V and draws about 10mA.
 The power source is a 3V battery and so this means 150 ohm resistors can be used (if you want to know why, look up Ohms Law).
 I didn’t have 150ohm resistors so used the 220 ohms ones I did have.